 We are hiring!
-We aim to add 2-3 graduate students to the team in Fall 2018 and 1 postdoc in Spring 2019.
+We aim to add undergraduates, graduate students, and a postdoc to the team in 2019.

 2019 Assistant Professor, Chemical and Biomolecular Engineering, University of Delaware

 2018 Post-Doc, Genetics, Harvard Medical School (Advisor: George Church)

 2015 PhD, Chemical Engineering, Massachusetts Institute of Technology (Advisor: Kristala Prather)

 Aditya is from Houston, Texas, and interned for 5 summers with Shell and ExxonMobil during his undergraduate years.
 His desire to develop renewable liquid transportation fuel alternatives sparked his interest in biomolecular engineering research.
 He arrives in lab every day excited to discover what new product can be manufactured using biology instead of petroleum.
 When outside of lab, Aditya enjoys playing board games, watching basketball/football, and traveling.

 Past Mentees: (UG = Undergrad / G = Grad / T = Technician / P = Post-Doc)

 Emily Niu - 2018 - UG - MIT